Klsisk/sqlalchemy-challenge/README.md

 ## Objectives

 ### Step 1 - Climate Analysis and Exploration
 Use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM Queries, Pandas, and Matplotlib.
+All of the following analysis should be completed using SQLAlchemy, Pandas, and Matplotlib.

 ### Precipitation Analysis
 - Design a query to retrieve the last 12 months of precipitation data.